Photo from matermea.com

 It is a universal story for us, but steeped in some deeply personal memories of my own—like my interaction with my mom, who always encouraged me, or Mr. Harvey, who really existed and was one of my favorite deacons, or my father, who, to this day, remains my best friend.

-4. We loved that you used such a common experience that relates to many people, especially those raised in black churches, how has being raised in a black church molded your faith, perspective etc.?
+4. We loved that you used such a common experience that relates to many people, especially those raised in Black churches, how has being raised in a Black church molded your faith, perspective etc.?

 Being raised in a Black church taught me about the strength of our community—how we hold each other down in good times and bad, always with this deep faith that God’s got our backs and will see us through.
 Being a part of the St. John’s Baptist Church community taught me that there is something out there bigger than me, and that is my responsibility to nurture it—to carry that in my heart at all times.

 I do not go to church now that I’m grown for reasons too varied to mention here.
-But I am a spiritual person and every day I worship in ways that stretch far outside the bounds of sitting in a church on Sunday morning for a couple hours and then forgetting about it until the next week.
+But I am a spiritual person and every day I worship in ways that stretch far outside the bounds of sitting in a church on Sunday morning for a couple of hours and then forgetting about it until the next week.